 "I gained a global perspective and intercultural communication skills that will allow me to build connections with people from completely different backgrounds."

-"I spent my time in Accra and Kumasi.
-Through observation, creative process, and interviews, I gathered information on Urban systems of electricity, communication, banking, and transportation."
+"I spent my time in Accra and Kumasi [in Ghana].
+Through observation and interviews, I gathered information on urban systems of electricity, communication, banking, and transportation.